-Welcome to the Community Health Network Family Medicine Residency Program!
+Welcome to the Community Hospital East Family Medicine Residency Program at Community Health Network!

-- We are affiliated with a community-based, full-service hospital.
-It’s an environment we feel is ideal for instruction in family medicine.
+- We are affiliated with a community-based, full-service hospital at Community Hospital East.
+It’s an environment we feel is ideal for instruction in family medicine, and provides an opportunity for residents to care for an underserved population.

-- We are currently an unopposed program, which means family medicine is the only residency program at our hospital.
-We currently have 26 residents in our program and have been in existence for more than 40 years.
+- We currently have 28 residents in our program as we expand to a class size of 10, and our program has been in existence for more than 40 years.

-- Our core faculty consists of full-time and part-time family physicians, behavioral faculty, a practice administrator, a residency coordinator and a practice manager.
-Obstetrician-gynecologists, pediatricians, clinical pharmacists and nurse practitioners are also part of our educational staff.
+- Our core faculty consists of full-time and part-time family physicians (allopathic and osteopathic), behavioral faculty, a practice administrator, a residency coordinator and a practice manager.
+Obstetrician-gynecologists, pediatricians, clinical pharmacists, social workers and nurse practitioners are also part of our educational staff.
 Volunteer family physicians from the community, subspecialist physicians and clinical instructors in other fields round out the faculty.

 - We care about the development of our residents and their families as human beings.
-A generous salary and benefits package, reasonable call schedule, ample vacation and meeting time and residency retreats are some of the ways we encourage personal and professional growth.
+A generous salary and benefits package, a night float system, ample vacation and CME time and residency retreats are some of the ways we encourage personal and professional growth.